hapipal/hapipal.com/lib/content/getting-started.md

 git cherry-pick swagger
 ```

-This sets up a [Swagger interface](https://swagger.io/) for our application, courtesy a fantastic hapi plugin named [hapi-swagger](https://github.com/glennjones/hapi-swagger).
+This sets up a [Swagger interface](https://swagger.io/) for our application, courtesy of a fantastic hapi plugin named [hapi-swagger](https://github.com/glennjones/hapi-swagger).
 Now, if we mark our routes appropriately, they will appear at `/documentation`, where we'll see a set of forms for each route where we can hit our routes and enter data directly without manually formatting it.

 To mark our routes, add the following `tags` entry to each route config: